microluxe20/microluxe20/src/markdown/microluxe20_classes.md

 - **Summon Nature's Ally:** Summon a 9th-level creature, 1d4 8th-level creatures of the same kind, or 1d4+1 lower-level creatures of the same kind.
 - **Sympathy:** Object or location affected by spell attracts a certain creature type.

+## Bard

+Entertainers, scoundrels, sages, tricksters, historians, and bartenders all in one, Bards use their musical talent and their ability to make light of outrageous actions to great effect.
+Where a Rogue is the knife in the shadows, a Bard is a torch, shining so brightly they evade the suspicion of wrongdoing entirely.

+**Equipment**: Bards wear light armor, can use bucklers, and can use simple weapons and complex light weapons.
+They typically carry at least one type of musical instrument, and are skilled at many different types of performances.

+**Musical Performance**: With a successful skill check, cancels or counters sound-based effects within 30 ft.

+**Charm Person**: Whether by music, dance, or a speech, a Bard can attempt to influence a person by making a performance roll (STR, DEX, or MIND + Communication).
+The effects of _Charm Person_ are determined by the GM.

+**Remove Fear**: As with _Charm Person_, a Bard can encourage and rally a group of people with a performance roll (vs a GM-set DC).
+A successful roll counters fear-based effects and grants all targets +1 to MIND saves for 1 hr / level.

+**Amateur Magician** (lv 6): A Bard may cast spells as if they were either an Illusionist or Druid of 5 levels below their own.
+The choice of spellcasting class is permanent and cannot be changed.

-## Psionic Powers (Psion)
+## Psion

 Psions are strange quirks of nature whose minds are warped from birth.
 They posess a natural connection with the Ethereal Plane, which allows them to directly project power into their surroundings.
 This often results in Psions perceiving the world in strange ways, and developing anti-social and amoral tendencies due to their outcast status.

 Psions cannot not use staves, rods, or metamagic.
 Instead, their powers are augmented with additional Hit Points (HP).
 The augmenting HP cost is noted under each power's entry.
 The combined HP cost for manifesting and augmenting a power (disregarding signature spell bonus) cannot exceed the character's psionic class level.
 Thus, a 3rd level psion could manifest a level 2 power by spending 2 HP, and augment it with at most 1 additional HP for a total HP cost of 3.

-**Psionic vs. Magical Effects:** Powers interact with spells and spells interact with powers in the same way a spell or normal spell-like ability interacts with another spell or spell-like ability.
+_Psionic vs. Magical Effects_: Powers interact with spells and spells interact with powers in the same way a spell or normal spell-like ability interacts with another spell or spell-like ability.
 For example, detect magic detects psionics and dispel psionics dispels magic.

+**Equipment**: Psions can use light armor, can not use shields, and can only use simple weapons.

 ### 1st-Level Psion Powers: Mantles
 - **Inkling:** Weakly manifest some psionic power, allowing tiny objects or creatures to be moved unpredictably.